Junecran/MA1805-portfolio/01_Drawing/README.md

 My own experiences with coding capture this tension: I enjoy it, but its tedious and frustrating moments made me want to bite my laptop — a sentiment some can relate to.
 This feeling directly inspired the imagery of the emoji.

-## **Design choices**
+## **Design Choices**

 - The cartoon style of the emoji made better storytelling visuals and kept the appearance light-hearted.

 - I chose blue and red as the main colors for their symbolism.
 Blue represents logic and intellect, while red stands for anger and passion.

-Red and blue are complementary and highlight the contrast between humans and computers.
+- Red and blue are complementary and highlight the contrast between humans and computers.
 At the same time, blue(technology) and red(humans) work well together both metaphorically and visually.

 ## Debrief